Madison Square Garden | FAQs

 Pucks that go into the stands during hockey games may be kept by the patron who catches the puck.
 Please note that while protective netting is put in place at each end of the rink, pucks may still go into the stands.
 The hockey pucks are made out of 100% vulcanized rubber and are chilled.
 When these pucks go into the stands they can cause serious injuries, so please stay alert at all times.

 At MSG, we place the safety and security of our guests above all else.
 For that reason, we continuously assess and upgrade security measures across all of our venues, including the recent introduction of more rigorous bag screenings.

 Please plan ahead and allow yourself enough time to pass through security.
 Thank you in advance for helping us create a safe environment for you and our guests.

 In compliance with New York City regulations, there is no smoking, including electronic cigarettes, permitted anywhere in Madison Square Garden.
 This policy is strictly enforced.
 Violation of this regulation is grounds for ejection.

 Box office.
 The Box Office is open Monday–Saturday from 10 a.m. to 6 p.m.
 EST (hours subject to change).
 If your event takes place on Sunday, the Box Office will open at 12 p.m. or 90 minutes before the event start time.
 On the first day of sale, tickets for concerts are not sold at the Box Office and may only be purchased on Ticketmaster, the official ticket resale marketplace of Madison Square Garden (convenience fees apply).

 Children’s tickets.
-If you’re taking your little one who has reached their first birthday to a family event at The Garden or the Hulu Theater at Madison Square Garden, they are required to have a ticket.
+If you’re taking your little one who has reached their first birthday to a family event at The Garden, they are required to have a ticket.